danielesalvatore/get-aws-session-token/README.md

     interact with AWS APIs
   - `Profile`: (optional) if you want to use a specific AWS named profile to generate the session token.
 This is the name you picked earlier.
+  - `Region`: (optional) if you want to use a default AWS region for the given AWS profile

   [Configuration and credential file settings AWS doc](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)